rofiimdad/rofiimdad/README.md

 - 👋 Hi, I’m @rofiimdad
-- 👀 I’m interested in everything abaout Code and technology
+- 👀 I’m interested in everything about Code and Tech
 - 🌱 I’m currently learning PHP and javascript
 - 💞️ I’m looking to collaborate on everyone who want to be my friends
 - 📫 How to reach me contact me on email : rofiimdad@gmail.com